Grains, Coffees, Crops, Beans & Nuts of Peru

 Nowadays called a "supercrop", Quinua played a vital role in the Andean diet for thousands of years.
 The origin of Quinoa domestication appears to be located in the area around Lake Titicaca.
 It was an important staple food of the Incas who referred to Quinua as "mother of all grains".
 Small and bead-shaped, the ivory-colored quinoa cooks like rice (taking half the time of regular rice) and expands to around three times its original volume.

 The Kiwicha is native to the high Peruvian Andes.
 Also known as Amaranth, Kiwicha is an ancient crop cultivated for thousands of years by numerous cultures including the Incas.
 Kiwicha seeds are slightly bigger than poppy seeds and very flavorful.
-They are popped to produce a crunchy white nutty popcorn which is poplar and delicious as snack, cereal or breading for chicken and fish.
+The gluten free Kiwicha is very high in protein and essential amino acids and therefore often called one of Peru's "super grains".

 Sacha Inchi, also known as Mani del Inca or Inca Peanut in English, is native to the Peruvian Amazon region and cultivated for centuries.
 The plant produces star shaped fruits which contain oval and dark brown seeds looking like flat, compact almonds.
 The Sacha Inchi seeds are rich in oils and proteins.
 The oil contains high levels of unsaturated fatty acid such as Omega 3, 6 & 9 and is rich in iodine, Vitamin A and E. It has a delicious mild nutty flavor.